-- SIP-Specific Event Notification according to RFC 3265 as subscriber, - SIP conferencing events package according to RFC 4575 as subscriber, - the Allow-Event: header indicating 'conference' according to RFC 3265 and RFC 4575, - the Accept: header indicating support of the body application/conferenceinfo+xml RFC 4575 in SIP SUBSCRIBE requests, - sending the SIP Referred-by: header according to RFC 3892.
+- SIP-Specific Event Notification according to RFC 3265 as subscriber. - SIP conferencing events package according to RFC 4575 as subscriber. - the Allow-Event: header indicating 'conference' according to RFC 3265 and RFC 4575, - the Accept: header indicating support of the body application/conferenceinfo+xml RFC 4575 in SIP SUBSCRIBE requests, - sending the SIP Referred-by: header according to RFC 3892. - the X-Siemens-Call-Type header indicating that the connected media stream is secure or insecure.